OxygenCobalt/Auxio/README.md

 Auxio accepts most contributions as long as they follow the [Contribution Guidelines](/.github/CONTRIBUTING.md).

-Feature additions and Major UI changes are less likely to be accepted.
+However, feature additions and Major UI changes are less likely to be accepted.
 See [Accepted Additions](/info/ADDITIONS.md) for more information.

 ## License